CodeWithMilind/PortFolio/ADMIN_PANEL_GUIDE.md

 # Admin Panel Guide - File Management

 ## Overview
-The admin panel allows you to add projects and certifications locally.
-When you upload images, they need to be saved to your project's `assets/images/` directory so they can be tracked by Git and pushed to GitHub.
+The admin panel allows you to add projects and certifications that will be visible to **all users** of your portfolio.
+When you upload content:
+- **Images** are saved to `assets/projects/` or `assets/certificates/` directories
+- **Data** (project/certificate information) is saved to JSON files in `assets/data/` directory
+- All files are automatically saved and ready to be committed to Git

+**Important**: Only you (the admin) can access the admin panel.
+All uploaded content is visible to everyone who visits your portfolio.

 ## How to Use

-### Step 1: Select Your Project Directory (Recommended)
+### Step 1: Access Admin Panel
-1. Open the admin panel and log in
-2. Click the **"Select Project Directory"** button at the top
+1. Click the **"Admin Panel"** button in the sidebar (or navigate to Admin page)
+2. Enter your admin password to log in
+3. The system will automatically request directory access when you upload your first file
-3. Navigate to and select your project folder (the one containing `index.html`)
+4. Grant access to your project folder (the one containing `index.html`)
-4. This allows files to be saved automatically to `assets/images/`

 **Note:** This feature works best in Chrome/Edge browsers.
-If not available, files will be downloaded instead.
+The File System Access API is required to save files automatically.

 ### Step 2: Adding Projects
 1. Fill in the project form: